carrickcancloud/Docker/ubuntu-apache/README.md

 ### 🗂️ Create Docker Repository

-You can create this on your first push or if you want to enable and configure more, you can create the repository first.
+You can create this on your first push or if you want to enable and configure more options, you can create the repository first.
 Free accounts have limitations on private repositories and using scout, so please review and have fun at your leisure.

 1. Login into Docker Hub: [DockerHub](https://app.docker.com/)